 Wallace Henley was a White House aide, 1970-1973.
 He helped design and implement the most sweeping school desegregation in American history.
 Henley also assisted in presidential correspondence and statements.
 He was a surrogate speaker for the President throughout the nation, explaining White House policy, and coordinating with public organizations.
 Henley also served as District Director and Acting Chief of Staff for U.S. Representative John Culberson of Texas’ 7th Congressional District.
 Through his own LLC Wallace Henley has served as a management-leadership consultant to local government agencies, including a Harris County agency in which he guided implementation of an organizational restructuring.

-Wallace Henley is a columnist for The Christian Post, the world’s largest Christian newspaper.
+Wallace Henley is a columnist for The Christian Post.
 His column, “Critical Confluences,” explores the confluence of current events, cultural trends, and the biblical worldview.
 It is read regularly by more than 400,000 people.
 Henley was a reporter and editor for The Birmingham News.
 There he covered the civil rights crisis of the 1960s, and wrote editorials and op-ed columns, as well as serving as religion editor.
 He has been cited in or written for Christianity Today, The Wall Street Journal, Leadership Journal, and numerous other publications.

 Wallace Henley was Director of Public Relations at the University of Mobile, 1966-1968.
 He is now an adjunct professor of worldview studies at Belhaven University.
 He is a member of the Board for the Center for Christianity in Business at Houston Baptist University.
 He has spoken at several major universities, including Baylor, Samford, the University of Utah, and Marquette University in Milwaukee.